Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_reacher.md

 | Action Spaces		| `{'agent_0': Box(-1, 1, (1,), float32), 'agent_1' : Box(-1, 1, (1,), float32)}`			|
 | Part partition	| `[(joint0,), (joint1,)]`|

-The environment is partitioned in 2 parts, one part corresponding to the first joint and one part corresponding to the second joint
+The environment is partitioned in 2 parts, one part corresponding to the first joint, and one part corresponding to the second joint.
 #### Agent 0 action space
 | Num | Action                                                                          | Control Min | Control Max | Name (in corresponding XML file) | Joint | Unit |
 |-----|---------------------------------------------------------------------------------|-------------|-------------|--------------------------|-------|------|